Attorney Fees for House Closing in Richmond, Virginia

 Minimizing Closing Costs: Attorney Fees and Beyond

-Are there ways to negotiate attorney fees for closing?
+Are there any options when negotiating attorney fees for closings?

-What are some common mistakes to avoid when it comes to closing costs?
+What are some common mistakes that people make when dealing with closing costs?

 Are there any programs or assistance available to help with closing costs in Virginia?